ysyun/jmqtt_client/README.md

     * check the sources for details

-  Thanks for reading this manual written by yun youngsik(dowon)
+  Thanks for reading this manual written by yun youngsik(dowon).
+2012